Forensic 3D reconstruction of fatigue failure in a portable hyperbaric chamber

 Material fatigue as a guarantee of medical safety ⚙️

-The simulation revealed that the crack initiation point was located in a stress concentration zone near the junction of the hull with the entry port.
+The simulation revealed that the crack initiation point was located in a stress concentration zone near the hull's junction with the entry port.
 Fatigue analysis indicated that the material had exceeded its estimated service life due to unrecorded microcycles.
 Furthermore, the valve simulation showed that they had not been tampered with; the failure was exclusively due to polymer fatigue.
 This case underscores the need to integrate fatigue simulation into the certification processes of portable medical devices, where a structural failure implies a direct life-threatening risk.

 (PS: Material fatigue is like yours after 10 hours of simulation.)